GustavoLyra23/book-manager-api/README.md

     Copy the generated Ngrok URL and add it to your Stripe webhook dashboard.

+### Postman Collection

+A Postman collection is provided in the `src/main/resources` directory.
+You can import this collection into Postman to easily test the API endpoints.
+The collection includes pre-configured requests for user authentication, product management, file uploads, and payment processing.

 ## Project Structure

 - `src/main/java/com/gustavolyra/e_commerce_api/` - Main application code
 - `src/main/resources/` - Configuration files and SQL scripts
 - `src/main/resources/banner.txt` - Custom banner displayed on application startup
+- `src/main/resources/e_commerce_api.postman_collection.json` - Postman collection for testing API endpoints

 ## Key Components